 Companies committed to drug-free workplaces face challenges with contradictory laws and often struggle to understand the actions they are able to take.
 The confusion also spills into drug testing as employers ask if they can still screen for marijuana.

-Experts, Dr. Barry Sample, Senior Director of Science and Technology, Quest Diagnostics, and D. Faye Caldwell, Attorney at Law, Caldwell Everson, will present a webinar entitled “Weeding Out the Facts: Marijuana Legislation & the Workplace” on Wednesday, February 15, 2017 at 1 p.m.
-CST.
-Their discussion will help to separate marijuana fact from fiction in both the legal and scientific landscapes.
+Discussion from experts, Dr. Barry Sample, Senior Director of Science and Technology, Quest Diagnostics, and D. Faye Caldwell, Attorney at Law, Caldwell Everson, will help to separate marijuana fact from fiction in both the legal and scientific landscapes.

 Key topics include: